Kawagoe Festival Museum

 Kawagoe Festival Museum (川越まつり会館) is a Kawagoe City local museum in Kawagoe City, Saitama Prefecture.

 Features

 The Kawagoe Festival Museum opened on September 28, 2003 with displays related to the tradition of the Kawagoe Festival.
-The Kawagoe Festival is designated a National Important Intangible Folk Cultural pPoperty.
+The Kawagoe Festival is designated a National Important Intangible Folk Cultural Property.

 The building is designed in the Kurazukuri style, which is prevalent in Kawagoe.

 In the exhibition hall, two floats (山車) which are actually used in the festival are displayed with a regular change of its kind.